The History Of Linen: Fashion’s Ancient Future

 The Use Of Linen Today

 Today, linen is being rediscovered as a sustainable luxury fabric, and in recent years, it has made its way back not only into elegant homes, but onto the runways, too.
-Gabriela Hearst, LemLem and Nanushka are but a few sustainable brands that regularly use linen in their collections, and it seems the material is ever-growing in popularity.
+Gabriela Hearst, LemLem and Nanushka area few sustainable brands that use linen in their collections.
+And it seems the material is ever-growing in popularity.

 What are the benefits of using linen in fashion?